EdLlewellin/PyroTracker/README.md

     * Select coordinate system mode (Top-Left, Bottom-Left, Custom) using radio buttons in the "Coordinate System" panel.
     * Set a custom origin by clicking "Pick Custom" and then clicking the desired origin location on the image view.
     * The effective Top-Left coordinates of the origin for each system are displayed.
-    * **Live Cursor Position:** The current position of the mouse cursor over the image is displayed live, transformed into each of the three coordinate systems (Top-Left, Bottom-Left, Custom). **Both pixel and metric (if scale is set) coordinates are shown simultaneously for each system.**
+    * **Live Cursor Position:** The current position of the mouse cursor over the image is displayed live, transformed into each of the three coordinate systems (Top-Left, Bottom-Left, Custom).
+Both pixel and metric (if scale is set) coordinates are shown simultaneously for each system.
     * Toggle the visibility of the effective origin marker on the image using the "Show Origin" checkbox.
 The marker color can be customized via Preferences.
     * Selected coordinate system and custom origin are saved/loaded with track files.
 * **Data Display & UI:**
     * Resizable main window split between the video view/controls (left) and data/settings panels (right).
     * "Tracks" tab: Lists all tracks with controls for deletion, selection, and visibility.
-    * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track. **Column headers (X, Y) indicate current display units (pixels or meters).**
+    * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track.
+Column headers (X, Y) indicate current display units (pixels or meters).
     * "Frame Advance" panel: Controls for the auto-advance feature.
-    * "Scale Configuration" panel: Controls for setting the m/px scale, **setting scale from feature,** toggling display units, and toggling scale bar / line visibility.
+    * "Scale Configuration" panel: Controls for setting the m/px scale, setting scale from feature, toggling display units, and toggling scale bar / line visibility.
     * "Coordinate System" panel: Controls for selecting coordinate system, setting custom origin, viewing live cursor positions (in both pixels and meters), and toggling origin marker visibility.
 * **Save/Load Tracks:**
     * Save all current track point data to a CSV file via `File -> Save Tracks As...`.
-The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, **scale factor, data units (px or m), and defined scale line coordinates (if set)**.
+The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, scale factor, data units (px or m), and defined scale line coordinates (if set).
 Coordinates are saved in the chosen system and unit.
     * **Precision Warning:** If saving in meters, a warning is displayed about potential precision loss, offering options to save in meters, pixels, or cancel.
     * Load track point data from a previously saved CSV file via `File -> Load Tracks...`.
 This replaces any existing tracks (confirmation required).
-Coordinate system, **scale settings (factor, display unit preference), and defined scale line coordinates** are loaded from the file and applied.
+Coordinate system, scale settings (factor, display unit preference), and defined scale line coordinates are loaded from the file and applied.
 Basic validation and metadata mismatch warnings are provided.
+* **Exporting:**
+    * **Export Video with Overlays:** `File -> Export Video with Overlays...` allows exporting the full video sequence with all visible overlays (tracks, origin marker, scale line, scale bar) rendered onto each frame.
+Users can choose between MP4 (using 'mp4v' codec) and AVI (using 'MJPG' codec) formats.
+    * **Export Current Frame to PNG:** `File -> Export Current Frame to PNG...` saves the currently displayed frame, including all visible overlays, as a PNG image file.
-* **Preferences:** Customize visual settings (track/origin colors, marker size, line width) via `Edit -> Preferences...`.
+* **Preferences:** Customize visual settings (track/origin colors, marker size, line width, scale line/bar appearance) via `Edit -> Preferences...`.
 Settings are persisted between sessions using `QSettings`.
 * **Video Information:** View technical metadata extracted from the loaded video file via `File -> Video Information...`.
 * **Logging:** Diagnostic information is printed to the console using standard Python logging (configured in `main.py`).
 Level defaults to DEBUG.